Conjugate Function Method and Conformal Mappings in Multiply Connected Domains: Numerical Experiments

 \end{definition} and for convenience an associated error order \begin{definition}[Error order] Given a reciprocal error $e_r^\star$, the positive integer $e_i$,

 is referred to as the error order. \end{definition}

+Within the experiments we first consider cases with symmetries where the cut can be computed analytically, and then a general case with two saddle points (extraordinary points).
+We are interested in convergence in the energy norm as well as pointwise convergence.

-For the general case the situation is more complicated, however.
-The cut must be approximated numerically and the related approximation error leads to inevitable \textit{consistency error} since the jumps depend on the chosen cut.
-Thus, in order to have a similar confidence in the general case as for the symmetric cases, one should consider a sequence of approximations for the cut as outlined above (Figure~\ref{fig:alg}).
+For the general case the use of reciprocal error is not straightforward, however.
+The cuts must be approximated numerically and the related approximation error leads to inevitable \textit{consistency error} since the jumps depend on the chosen cuts.
+Thus, in order to have a similar confidence in the general case as for the symmetric cases, one should consider a sequence of approximations for the cuts as outlined above (Figure~\ref{fig:alg}).
 Here, however, we are content to show via the conformal map that the chosen cut is a reasonable one, and the resulting map has the desired characteristics.

 Of course, the exact potential functions are not known.
 However, we can always compute contour plots of the quantities of interest, that is, the absolute values of the derivatives, and get a qualitative idea of the overall performance of the algorithm.
 Naturally, this also measures the pointwise convergence of the Cauchy-Riemann problem.